CrustyAuklet/bitpacker/README.md

  [ProtoBuffers](https://developers.google.com/protocol-buffers),
  or [Cereal](https://uscilab.github.io/cereal/) can be used. **BUT** Sometimes this is not possible for various reasons:
- -  code size or RAM overhead in extremely small systems
+ -  code size and/or memory overhead in extremely small systems
  -  legacy protocols that are already set in stone with bitfields
  -  values need to be encoded in sub-byte sized fields